Incontinence Community

 Types of Incontinence

 Incontinence is partial or complete loss of bladder and/or bowel control.
-It is not a disease, but a condition.
 Incontinence is often a symptom of other medical issues, and sometimes it is the result of certain medications.
 Though rarely talked about, incontinence is common: it affects more than 25 million people in the United States, and one out of every three people will experience a loss of bladder control at some point in their lives.

 Some types of incontinence are permanent, while others may only be temporary.
 Managing incontinence and gaining control over it begins with understanding why it happens.
 Speaking with your doctor about any incontinence episodes can help determine the cause and prompt a treatment plan to address it.

-Below you will find the five types of incontinence, along with some commonly-used incontinence terms.
+Below you will find seven types of incontinence, along with some commonly-used incontinence terms.

 For more information about bowel incontinence, click here.